fozzle/observer-ward/README.md

 `npm run devstatic` will serve the static website.

 Honestly I would just make a staging environment.
-I have not run this locally so I don't know how well it works.
+I have not run this locally so I don't know how well the wrangler local development works.

 ## Deploying